skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 old man's mumblings, hoping for a hint at what the weather will be in the coming days.
-After some time and a bit of halting conversation with the sailor Enoch surmises that Crolman had once been a cleric but has now lost all his powers except for a gift of prophecizing the weather, which Crolman foretells in fits and starts amidst numerous comments on food and achy joints.
-While Enoch listenes, Crolman suggests that he is hungry, thirsty, uncomfortable, and that the weather will be fine for the next two days.
+After some time and a bit of halting conversation with the sailor Enoch surmises that Crolman had once been a cleric but has now lost all his powers except for a gift of prophesying the weather, which Crolman foretells in fits and starts amidst numerous comments on food and achy joints.
+While Enoch listens, Crolman suggests that he is hungry, thirsty, uncomfortable, and that the weather will be fine for the next two days.

 While Enoch visits the old cleric, Thordek looks for Beck.
 He finds him in the carpentry shop of the ship, practicing his sword fighting.
-Thordek watches as Beck's sword slices through the air, looking as if it was drawing an elaborate picture inthe air as it flashes and swirles, cutting and slicing.
+Thordek watches as Beck's sword slices through the air, looking as if it was drawing an elaborate picture in the air as it flashes and swirls, cutting and slicing.

 Skeeve decides to go practice his flying.